Figoer/cordova-admob-pro/README.md

 Some tips from recent stat data, FYI.

-- [x] Using AdMob Plugin Pro, higher and more stable fill rate.
 - [x] Using Interstitial, 5-10 times profit than banner Ad.
 - [x] Using SMART_BANNER, avoid using BANNER or FULL_BANNER.